portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 - Click the menu **"CTI > Exclusive Agent"**, click the "**Add**" button

-- Enter the friendly text for describe this exclusive agent purpose
+- **Description:** A descriptive name for the exclusive agent being entered.
+For example, enter “**XXX Bank**” as the description for the bank caller.

-- Caller number: enter the caller number who will be assigned the exclusive agents.
+- **Caller number: **enter the caller number who will be assigned the exclusive agents.
 Once the call comes from this caller, the call will be distributed to the exclusive agent with highest priority.

   You can add more caller numbers by click the "**Add**" button.

-- Call Queue: choose the queue member from the queues to set up as exclusive agent
+- **Call Queue:** choose the queue member from the queues to set up as exclusive agent